Maxima (DC Comics): Powers and abilities

 As a scion of the Blood Royale of Almerac, Maxima commands a vast array of immense psionic powers that come from selective breeding and years of gene therapy which she can utilize in a variety of ways.
 In her first face to face encounter with Superman she displayed a high level of psionic powers, such as psychokinesis and seemingly hypnotic mind control.
 Maxima can use her psionic powers to give herself superhuman strength, enough to prove an effective opponent in hand-to-hand combat with a resurrected Superman or hold her own against the even stronger Doomsday.
 Maxima can increase her strength to an unlimited degree, pushing her past those in her tier.
 She also has enhanced stamina, as well as having such a degree of superhuman speed that she could easily move faster than the speed of light and proven herself to be able to keep up with speedsters such as the Flash.
 Through skillful application of her psionic powers, Maxima has been shown to emit powerful optical beams that can severely injure even Superman, take out Orion with one bolt, and she can create nearly impervious force fields.
 She is also capable of teleporting herself and others across vast distances, even from other worlds, which was demonstrated when she brought her adviser Sazu to Earth from a prison world.
-In the first battle with Doomsday in The Adventures of Superman #498, Maxima is the only one in that incarnation of the Justice League besides Superman who was able to actually hurt and withstand blows from Doomsday.
-Her various abilities and powers make her a threat potentially for the entire Justice League.
+In the first battle with Doomsday in The Adventures of Superman #498, Maxima is the only one in that incarnation of the Justice League besides Superman who was able to hurt and withstand blows from Doomsday.
+Her various abilities make her a threat potentially for the entire Justice League.

 Other versions

-An alternate history where Superman marries Maxima after Lois dies was presented as an Elseworlds story that was part of the Armageddon 2001 crossover in which Waverider looked at possible futures of DC characters.
-In this scenario, Superman is overcome with grief from the death of his wife Lois Lane, after their unborn child causes her death from internal bleeding when it kicks in her womb.
-Apparently, even a half-Kryptonian child was too much for a normal Earth woman to bear.
-Blaming himself and grief-stricken, Superman exiles himself from Earth once again, and is ready to die in space when he comes across one of the many enemies of Almerac.
-He is saved by Maxima, who at this time is unwillingly engaged to the Krenon cyborg De'Cine.
-Following on the advice of her handmaiden Sazu, she pretends to become more tactful and 'nice' to win Superman's heart, but in the process, she truly falls in love with him.
-At the end, she and Superman leave Earth forever to protect it from a potential reprisal from the Krenon Empire after the death of De'Cine.
-As they leave, Maxima remarks what fine children they would have.
+An alternate universe variant of Maxima who married Superman following Lois Lane's death appears in Armageddon 2001.